 I can’t help but feel that the primary obstacle to this kind of childlike wonderment is this very “clutching onto” you mention, particularly to forms of angst-ridden, unforgiving animosity.
 It’s as if we give away our playful wonderment as we age, often for a sense of identification and power in various wars of our choosing (or creation).
 You can probably see how that spreads out in all directions, including grudge-mongering and polarized, hostile opinionating we find everywhere these days. (“Facebook internal documents show a struggle with misinformation, hate speech and celebrations of violence in the country, the company’s biggest market.” – New York Times.)

 But you’ve described a personal process for moving beyond that, and although that may very well be of little interest to those who prefer wars, I do appreciate you doing all that homework to get it here in this forum.
-Maybe you could put it up on Facebook as a guide to resolving wars along with a mention that if one gets lost along the way to just remember “rat gets off wheel,” an easy-to-memorize phrase that encapsulates the entire bodies of work of Lao Tsu, Ram Das, Eckhart Tolle and Joe Montana.
+Maybe you could put it up on Facebook as a guide to resolving wars along with a mention that if one gets lost along the way to just remember “rat gets off wheel,” an easy-to-memorize phrase that encapsulates the entire body of work of Lao Tsu, Ram Das, Eckhart Tolle, and Joe Montana.

 On your comment about this subject as presented on this blog being “a bit intimidating”: yes, I’m aware of the intimidation factor in responding to these posts.
 I applaud you for breaking through that intimidation.
 As for any substantial conversation or challenge we face, there is going to be an element of resistance, like in strength training in physical exercise.
 That very resistance, the quantity and quality of force that one needs to push against or into, is what creates the potential for something exceptional to happen.

-Almost all of the posts in this blog are meant to be skills or processes to actualize.
+Almost all of the posts in this blog are meant to be skills to practice or processes to actualize.
 That is, this is not a collection of abstract philosophical or behavioral betterment theories to consider from a distance.
 One may, of course, read them as “food for thought,” but that is not what they were created for.
 Just as in reading an article about strength training and one then feels that they understand, nothing has really happened – we still have to actually perform the exercises for something to occur.